-The foundation of the biological physics program is the set of required courses in the physical and life sciences.
+To satisfy the requirements for the major in biological physics leading to the degree of Bachelor of Science, students must successfully complete the foundation of this program, which is a set of required courses in the physical and life sciences.
 The core courses, divided by fields, are:

 Physics: PHYS 11a,b or PHYS 15a,b; PHYS 19a,b; PHYS 20a; PHYS 31a (formerly PHYS 30b); PHYS 39; PHYS 40

 Chemistry: CHEM 11a,b and CHEM 18a,b or equivalents

 Biology: BIOL 18a,b (General Biology Laboratory, formerly 22 a,b) and BIOL 14a (Genetics and Genomics, formerly 22a), 15b (Cells and Organisms, formerly 22b)

 FYS 11a (Nature's Nanotechnology) should be taken in the first year, if it is offered.
 Students who enter the program after their first year may find it convenient to replace FYS 11a with PHYS 105a (Biological Physics), which covers the same material at a higher level of both mathematics and physics.